 So, in purely fiscal terms, what is the richest game in football?

-It seems strange that a match that decides promotion to the Premier League offers more financial reward than a major trophy such as the Champions League.
+It seems strange that a match that decides promotion to the Premier League offers more financial reward than a major trophy such as the Champions League or the new FIFA Club World Cup.

-But here’s how the finances work out for both competitions:
+But here’s how the finances work out for the three competitions:

 For the Champions League, teams earn money from the tournament in several ways.